Kingdom of Württemberg: Fruit trees

 To help people to help themselves, Württemberg planted an alley of trees.(Dienstbarkeit on private ground).

-The tree farms of Wilhelm and the Brüdergemeinde delivered for free.
+The tree farms of William I and the Brüdergemeinde delivered for free.

 Mining

 In former times, iron ore was mined on the Heuberg.
-Fidel Eppler was the name of the mine inspector.
 The buttress wood was bought in Truchtelfingen and used by Lautlingen miners at the Hörnle area.

 In Oberdigisheim Geppert in 1738 SHW-Ludwigsthal produced iron ore.

 From an old 3.5 km mine in an ooidal iron ore seam (Doggererzflöz) in Weilheim is wood in the Tuttlinger Fruchtkasten.

 Steel was produced in Tuttlingen by the Schwäbische Hüttenwerke in Ludwigstal, which produces now iron brakes.

 had a factory.
 Ooidal iron ore (Bohnerz aus Eisenroggenstein) was found.
 After the Franco-Prussian War, the mining was stopped.

 The main minerals of industrial importance found in the kingdom were salt and iron.
 The salt industry came to prominence at the beginning of the 19th century.
 The iron industry had greater antiquity, but the lack of coal slowed its development.
 Other minerals included granite, limestone, ironstone, and fireclay.